zman0-cmd/open-bible-tools/README.md

 # bible-tools
-A variety of Bible Tools that are dynamic and easy to use.
+A variety of Open Bible Tools that are dynamic and easy to use.
 I can't find a good reading plan generator, so I wanted to have some options for something easy to use and reliable...
 Also I didn't like anything that I found for what I am working on.

 # Under Construction
 All of this is a WIP by a single dev who has almost no coding experience.
 This is gonna be a rocky process.
 Please submit issues and feature requests.
 It helps me greatly.